Dynalon/autobahn-ts/test/README.md

     npm run build-test

-Start a webserver (i.e. http-server, npm install -g http-server) in the test/ directory:
+Start crossbar with the crossbar_testserver configuration in the root of this project, which will not only start the required crossbar broker instance, but also a static webserver that serves the tests html files.

-    http-server -c-1 -p 10102
+Then point your browser at `http://localhost:8080/browser/` to run the tests

-Point your browser at `http://localhost:10102/browser/index.html` to run the tests
+**IMPORTANT NOTE:** When running in the browser, do not hide the tab or windows the tests run in.
+Hiding the tab will mess with the setTimeout() timers resolution (min resolution will be 1000ms) and might produce wrong tests result.
+Leave the tab open and visisble to avoid this.